 Getting Started

 This action allows you to automate the release process of your npm modules, apps and actions.
-It can fetch OTP for npm on the fly using Optic.
+It can fetch OTP for npm on the fly using either Optic or through a alternative way of providing OTP.

 What does it do?

-• When/if the PR gets merged, it publishes a new npm release, a new GitHub release with changelogs and it adds a comment for each issues linked to the release with links to the release details.
-This feature can be turned off by the notify-linked-issues flag.
+- When/if the PR gets merged, it publishes a new npm release, a new GitHub release with changelogs and it adds a comment for each issues linked to the release with links to the release details.
+This feature can be turned off by the

 You can also use it for releases without npm.
 In that case, when the PR merges, a new GitHub release will be published.
 Which you can use to trigger another workflow that deploys the app somewhere (GCP, AWS etc).